PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 __6. Swagger Documentation__

-Next step is to checkout the swagger documentation.
+Next step is to check out the swagger documentation.
 In the swagger directory two files are provided:

 - __swagger&#46;sh__: runs a swagger ui locally.